cisocrgroup/Resources/manuals/profiler-manual.md

 `@`, you are out of luck.

 #### Historical ground truth
-The ground truth file is a simple utf-8, encoded text file that contains words with historical spellings as they are described in their according pattern rules.
-This ground truth is used to train the initial pattern weights for the language profile.
+The ground truth file is a simple UTF-8 encoded text file that contains words with historical spellings as described in the pattern rules.
+This ground truth is used to train the initial pattern weights for the profiler.

-The profiler uses these trained files just as starting weights for its calculations.
+The profiler uses these training files just as starting weights for its calculations.
 It always tries to optimize the pattern weights on the actual input text and uses the initial weights as mere hints for good pattern weights.

-The time the training of the initial weights takes, depends heavily on the size of the training file.
+The time the training of the initial weights takes depends heavily on the size of the training file.
 If the file is very large the training can easily take days to finish.
 Since the training just calculates the initial weights for the patterns, its not a big deal to reduce the size of the file if the training takes too long.

-### Compilation of a language profile
+### Compilation of a language model
-In order to compile a language profile, you need at least the three external resource files described in the previous chapter.
-It is recommended to create a language profile each in its own subdirectory.
-It is always possible to use another layout for your language profiles.
-You just have to adjust the paths of the different files accordingly.
+In order to compile a language model, you need at least the three external resource files described in the previous chapter: a lexicon of modern wordforms, a file of historical rewrite patterns and a ground truth text.
+It is recommended to create each language model in its own subdirectory.
+It is also possible to use a different layout for your profile.
+You just have to adjust the paths of the respective files accordingly.

-The creation of a language profile involves three steps:
+The creation of a language model involves three steps:

 * compilation of the dictionary
-* creation of the language profile configuration (`.ini`) file
+* creation of the profile configuration (`.ini`) file
 * training of the initial pattern weights

-The following description assumes that all your external resources lie in a common directory.
-All additional files that are generated by the profiler tool-chain will eventually end in this common directory as well.
-After you have compiled the language profile you can remove both the sorted dictionary and the historical ground truth file in order to save some hard disk space.
+The following description assumes that all your external resources are in a common directory.
+All additional files that are generated by the profiler toolchain will eventually end up in this common directory as well.
+After you have compiled the language model you can remove both the sorted dictionary and the historical ground truth file in order to save some hard disk space.
 You must *not* remove the historical pattern file and the compiled dictionary since the profiler needs them